What is Forensic Accounting?

 - Forensic accounting

 - And more …

-While tuition fees for individual courses is usually the same as in all university programs (around $700 per course), the overall cost for a certificate is usually lower depending on the number of courses required.
+Typically, tuition fees for individual courses are usually the same as in all university programs (around $700 per course).
+However, the overall cost for a certificate is usually lower depending on the number of courses required.

 Bachelor’s Degree in Forensic Accounting

 Some universities offer specialized Bachelor’s degrees in forensic accounting.